forflo/dystruct/README.md

 =======
 The main porting adjustments are intended to be made in the file include/dstru_defines.h.
-If you've successfully ported the library to your platform, please send a patch or a personal message.
+If you've successfully ported the library to your platform, please send a patch, a pull request or a personal message.
 I'd then like to include your contribution in the upstream.